We are what we eat.

 Caffeine and antioxidants, two of coffee’s main ingredients, can support brain health.

 It also helps with a heightened sense of awareness.
-By blocking the chemical messenger adenosine, which makes you feel sleepy, caffeine keeps your brain alert.
+Caffeine blocks the chemical messenger adenosine, making you sleepy and alerting your brain.

 Additionally, some of your “feel-good” neurotransmitters, like dopamine, may be increased by caffeine.